My history in media spans several decades starting out as a daydreaming grade schooler who half-heartedly delivered the Vancouver Sun.

 Not much has changed.
 I still remain continually on the search for the more positive, uplifting and humorous stories to read.

-My eleven year old son and nine year old daughter are the most important people on the planet to me.
+My 15 year old son and 12 year old daughter are the most important people on the planet to me.
 But what mother doesn’t say that about their own kids?

-These two have been bringing me joy and making me laugh since they came out of my belly and have been wildly supportive about the work that I do.
-When asked what my job is, they have been known to say that I “fool around for a living,” which sounds far more risque than it is.
+These two have been bringing me joy and making me laugh since they came out of my belly and have been wildly supportive of the work I do.

-After two and a half years working with the accomplished and talented Jim Hunt, I’m still thrilled!
+After six years working with the accomplished and talented Jim Hunt, I’m still thrilled!

 His first published work was an editorial cartoon for the Charlotte Post in North Carolina in 1989 and he’s been cartooning professionally ever since.